 modern buildings right on the sea overlooking a small beach and a yacht marina.
 Unlike the coast hotels in Glyfada where you feel more like you are in a city than on a beach, these are on a quiet pine shaded street.
 There are a couple tavernas nearby and a small shopping area and even an outdoor movie theater.
 I know I should investigate further but I just walk through one, take some photos of the pool, the beach and the building, pick up a brochure and make a note to ask Fantasy Travel

 about these hotels sometime in the future.
-In a nother little cove there is a cafe and a boardwalk along the coast.
-This would definately be a nice place to have a house.
+In another little cove there is a cafe and a boardwalk along the coast.
+This would definitely be a nice place to have a house.

 there was a US Navy base here in the sixties.
 I know because there were kids from my school who lived here.
 But now its all old people and the only reminder of Greece's militaristic past are the signs that say 'no photos', which of course I obey since for all I know they are not old signs and if I take a picture I will be shot as a spy.
 Eventually I get through this area which seems to go on forever and find myself in the port of Nea Makri which has a downtown, a number of tavernas and cafes, a

-of fishing boats and pleasure boats and a beach full of old people taking their morning banyo.
+of fishing boats and pleasure boats and a beach full of old people taking their morning banyo and even some tourists.
 All along the coast I had passed small beaches and coves, all with a group of old people bobbing in the sea as they probably do every day at this time.

 The town of Marathon is of course known for the epic battle when the Athenians defeated a Persian invasion in 490 BC and the 26.2 miles (42.1 kilometers) route the Greek messenger Pheidippides supposedly ran to Athens is of course the length of what we call 'the marathon'.
 Marathon now is a long beach with tavernas and shops